Diversity in College is Important

 Are you seeking a campus with a fairly balanced mix of males to females?

 At Aquinas College Michigan, the male to female student ratio is above the national average of about 40:60 with a student body that is mostly female.

 This college is ranked at #1,335 in male to female diversity nationwide.
 The undergraduate population is comprised of 714 males and 1,071 females.

 Review Male/Female Diversity at Aquinas College Michigan

-When available, the chart below will include the male to female distribution among Aquinas College Michigan's faculty, as well as students.
+When available, the chart below will include the male to female distribution among Aquinas College Michigan's undergraduate students.

 School Tends to Represent Students From Its Home State